zzw890827/aws-sap-questions/第二套/README.md

    </details>

 6. A Solutions Architect has created an AWS CloudFormation template for a three-tier application that contains an Auto Scaling group of Amazon EC2 instances running a custom AMI.
-The Solutions Architect wants to ensure that future updates to the custom AMI can be deployed to a running stack by first updating the template to refer to the new AMI, and then invoking UpdateStack to replace the EC2 instances with instances launched from the new ANIL How can updates to the AMI be deployed to meet these requirements?
+The Solutions Architect wants to ensure that future updates to the custom AMI can be deployed to a running stack by first updating the template to refer to the new AMI, and then invoking UpdateStack to replace the EC2 instances with instances launched from the new AMI.
+How can updates to the AMI be deployed to meet these requirements?
    - [ ] A. Create a change set for a new version of the template, view the changes to the running EC2 instances to ensure that the AMI is correctly updated, and then execute the change set.
    - [ ] B. Edit the AWS::AutoScaling::LaunchConfiguration resource in the template, changing its to Replace.
 DeletionPolicy
    - [ ] C. Edit the AWS::AutoScaling::LaunchConfiguration resource in the template, inserting an attribute.
 UpdatePolicy